jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 end
 ```

-It is heavily recommended to run this file (or the file in which you inlcude ResNets.jl), and any other files using GradValley, with multiple threads.
+It is heavily recommended to run this file (or the file in which you include and use ResNet.jl), and any other files using GradValley, with multiple threads.
 Using multiple threads can make training and calculating predictions much faster.
 To do this, use the ```-t``` option when running a julia script in terminal/PowerShell/command line/etc.
 If your CPU has 24 threads, for example, then run:
 ```
-julia -t 24 ./ResNets.jl
+julia -t 24 ./ResNet.jl
 ```
 The specified number of threads should match the number of threads your CPU provides.